Posted: Open to internal and external applicants

 - Research, track, analyze and report on environmental issues and proposed policies at all levels of government, particularly Washington state and federal policies.

-- Support outreach and communications activities for multifaceted policy campaigns.
-Tasks could include writing comment letters, coordinating public activation via exhibit interpretation, developing blogs and social media messages, writing email action alerts and drafting testimony for legislative hearings.
+- Support multi-faceted policy campaigns.
+Tasks are likely to include writing comment letters, drafting testimony for legislative hearings, developing public outreach materials, developing blogs and social media messages, and writing email action alerts.

-- Track evolving legislation as it moves through the Washington state Legislature and/or Congress, identify opportunities for action or influence and monitor changes that are proposed through amendments.
+- Track evolving legislation as it moves through the Washington state legislature; identify opportunities for action or influence and monitor changes that are proposed through amendments.

 - Participate in meetings and phone calls with our partners in the policy arena.